 "Thank you for your light, Mother Earth.

-Thank you for the bountiful harvest you feed us with.
+Thank you for the bountiful harvest you feed us.

-Thank you for the time we have to spend together.
+Thank you for the time we spend together.

 Thank you for the magic of this night.